 Just once every two years we will set off on a spiritual adventure, tracing the steps of the Buddha on a 10-day pilgrimage ending at Root Institute and the Mahabodhi Stupa in Bodhgaya.

-The first of these ran from the 1st to 10th of January, 2018 – 30th Anniversary Pilgrimage – PDF.
+The first of these, from 1st to 10th January, 2018, is described in this 30th Anniversary Pilgrimage – PDF, with some highlights in the gallery, below.

 This will follow virtually the same itinerary, as follows: